What is the Herfindahl Index?

 For example, if a company exists in a highly competitive industry, it will be more difficult for it to maintain above-average profit margins in the future – even if it currently has above-average profit margins.

-The Herfindahl Index formula is calculated by squaring the market share for each firm (up to 50 firms) and then summing the squares.
+You can calculate Herfindahl Index by squaring the market share for each firm (up to 50 firms) and then adding the squares.

 Let's say there are four grocery stores in your town: Albert's, Bob's, Carl's and Donald's.
-Market share is broken down as follows:
+Their market share is broken down as follows:

 HHI = 502 + 252 + 152 + 102 = 3,450